I am so fond of this recipe and my family loves it too.

 3) Add the onions and stock, bring to a boil, then add almonds, chickpeas and cinnamon sticks.
 Cover with a lid tightly and cook gently for 45-60 minutes until chicken is completely tender.

 4) Transfer the cooked chicken to a serving plate and keep warm.
-Bring the sauce to a boil and cook over high heat until it is well reduced stirring with a wooden spoon.
+Bring the sauce to a boil and cook over high heat until it is well reduced to desired consistency stirring with a wooden spoon.

 5) Add the chopped parsley and remaining saffron to the casserole and cook for 2-3 minutes longer.
 Add lemon to sharpen the sauce, then pour over chicken.
 Add more parsley if desired.